 What is an AED?

 An AED is a device with which one can provide an electrical shock to the heart if there are life-threatening arrhythmias.
 A built-in computer analyses the heart rhythm of the patient and determines automatically whether a shock should be administered.
 A computer voice command will tell you when to administer an electric shock and when to start with chest compressions and mouth-to-mouth resuscitation.
-The same voice command can often also be read-out from a built-in display on the device.
+The voice command is often backed up by text displayed on a screen on the device.
 The AED will guide you safely through the resuscitation process until the moment that professional help arrives.

 How does an AED operate?

 Two electrode pads attached to the AED are applied to the patient’s chest.
 A computer in the AED will analyse the heart rhythm of the patient and determine whether a shock needs to be administered in order to save the patient.
 If that is the case the computer will provide voice commands to direct the user on how to attempt a resuscitation.

 Do some brands save more lives than others?

 The AEDs currently available on the market have all been approved in conformity with European directives and can all save lives.
 No manufacturer can claim that their lifesaving device saves more lives than others.
 Also there is no connection between the price of an AED and its ability to save lives.